[Solved] Win32kbase.sys blue screen error

 - Type cmd in the Windows search box.

-- Right-click on Command Prompt and select Run as administrator.
+- From the results, right-click Command Prompt, and select Run as administrator.

 - Click Yes at the User Account Control prompt.

-- Once Command Prompt is open, type sfc /scannow and press Enter on your keyboard.
+- At Command Prompt, type sfc /scannow and press Enter.

 Note: There’s a space between sfc and /scannow.

-Another tool you can use to check your system and troubleshoot the issue is DISM.exe.
-It can help restore detected system files.
-Here’s how to run the DISM tool:
+Another tool you can use to check your system and troubleshoot your win32kbase.sys problem is DISM.exe.
+It can help restore corrupted system files.
+Here’s how to use the DISM tool:

-- Copy-paste the command below, then press the Enter key.
+- Copy-paste the command below, then press Enter.

 DISM.exe /Online /Cleanup-image /Scanhealth

-- If there’s any problem detected, then you can type the command below, then press Enter to solve it.
+- If there’s any problem detected, type the command below and press Enter to help fix it.

 DISM.exe /Online /Cleanup-image /Restorehealth